kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-09-reviews-ratings/64-aggregate-calculate-avg-rating.md

       // the object that we want to create
       // the calculated object
       // We need to use `_id: $bootcamp`
-      // We createdOur field and say we want to average `$avg`
+      // We created our field and say we want to average `$avg`
       // And point to field we want to average `$rating`
       $group: {
         _id: '$bootcamp',